COVID Help & Support

 Only if the CareRoom has its own private garden can Guests walk around, whilst maintaining social-distancing.
 Both for their safety and to reduce the risk of them contracting COVID-19.

 Will the Guests be able to have family visits?

 Yes however these will be limited, depending upon the space in the room.
 The visitors will need to provide a negative lateral flow test upon arrival.
 Guests will also be able to speak to their family using their personal devices and the WiFi connection.

 How do you minimise the risks of Hosts potentially passing on the virus to Guests and vice versa?

 By ensuring Guests are tested, ensuring adequate PPE is utilised, social distancing and hand-washing.
 The best weapons in the fight against this virus is regularly washing your hands thoroughly and maintaining a safe distance or wearing a face covering.
 If any employee shows any symptoms they should follow the government guidance and stay home, in social-isolation until they are 100% clear of symptoms

 What ongoing care support from the hospital is provided after the Guest leaves the hospital and subsequently leaves the CareRoom?

-CareRooms can support by liaising with the necessary individuals to support the patient returning home, this can include additional equipment, liaising with family etc. If care support is needed on the day of discharge from hospital, this will have been arranged prior to the patient leaving the hospital site, by a care coordinator.
+CareRooms can support by liaising with the necessary individuals to support the patient returning home, this can include additional equipment, liaising with family etc. If care support is needed on the day of discharge from hospital, this will have been arranged prior to the patient leaving the hospital site, by a hospital care coordinator/discharge team.

 What if, after coming to the CareRoom, the Guest’s condition worsens and they are not able to go home?